 - Great for kids and adults

 Best Anti-Fog Goggles: ROKA R1 Anti-Fog Swim Goggles

 The ROKA R1 Anti-Fog Swim Goggles ($33-38) are best when used outside, though they can handle pool swims with ease.
 Triathletes need goggles that can go from pool to lake, as you don’t want to race in untested goggles.
 These ROKAs are great for that transition.

 Thanks to their larger lens size, some people may find their goggle lines post-swim are less prominent — ideal for when you finish your swim and have to hop on a video call.

 At $38 for the mirrored option and $33 for the clear lenses, they’re comparable to TYR or higher-end Speedo options.
-Don’t automatically go for the cheaper ones: You may want to opt for mirrored lenses because these goggles are best used out in open water, and mirrored lenses can handle sun glare better than clear lenses.
+Don’t automatically go for the cheaper ones, though.
+Mirrored lenses can handle sun glare better than clear lenses, so you may want to opt for mirrored lenses if you’ll be swimming in open water.

 - Lens: Mirrored or clear

 - Some people may not like the larger lens shape

 Best Polarized Swim Goggles: TYR Sport Special Ops 2.0 Polarized Swimming Goggle

 When it comes to triathlon, TYR is arguably as well-known as Speedo.
 And the Sport Special Ops 2.0 Polarized goggles ($35) are among the most popular used by triathletes.
 Although these polarized goggles are best suited for outdoor swimming, they work in a pool setting as well.